invokermain/engin/docs/concepts/lifecycle.md

-Doing this yourself can be tricky and is application dependent: most will not have any special support for this and will expect you to manage your lifecycle concerns in your entrypoint function, leading to unwieldy code in larger applications, whilst other types application might expected you to translate the lifecyle tasks into something they offer, e.g. an ASGI server would expect you to manage this via its lifespan.
+Doing this yourself can be tricky and is application dependent: most will not have any special support for this and will expect you to manage your lifecycle concerns in your entrypoint function, leading to unwieldy code in larger applications, whilst other types application might expected you to translate the lifecycle tasks into something they offer, e.g. an ASGI server would expect you to manage this via its lifespan.
 In both cases you end up managing lifecycle in a completely different place to where you declare your objects, which make the codebase more complicated to understand.

-Luckily, engin makes declaring lifecycle tasks a breeze, and it can be done in the same provider that build your object keeping your code nicely collocated.
+Luckily, engin makes declaring lifecycle tasks a breeze, and it can be done in the same provider that builds your object keeping your code nicely collocated.

 ## The Lifecycle type